March 3, 2026 | Diana Knight (UW Chemistry)

 The Molecular Engineering Ph.D. program saw its largest graduating class in the 2022-2023 academic year, with 20 students successfully defending their theses.
 These graduates represent four cohorts and interdisciplinary research across 13 different departments and organizations.
 The newest alums were recognized in a graduation celebration on June 1.

-During the ceremony, Cholpisit “Ice” Kiattisewee was awarded the Distinguished Dissertation Award for his publication, “Expanding the scope of bacterial CRSIPR activation with PAM-Flexible dCas9 variants .”
+During the ceremony, Cholpisit “Ice” Kiattisewee was awarded the Distinguished Dissertation Award for his publication, “Expanding the scope of bacterial CRSIPR activation with PAM-Flexible dCas9 variants.”
+His work was chosen by a review committee of faculty and staff in the Molecular Engineering and Sciences Institute.
 Read More

 The MolE alumni community continues to grow, with an additional nine students graduating in the 2021-2022 academic year.
 This year, in recognition of their exemplary scholarship, we presented graduates Will Chen and Ted Cohen our inaugural Distinguished Dissertation Award in Molecular Engineering.